blowdart/AspNetAuthorizationWorkshop/README.md

 }
 ```

 * Run the project and see what happens.
 You should see 'Hello barry'.
-The code `claims.Add(new Claim(ClaimTypes.Name, "barry", ClaimValueTypes.String, Issuer));` inside the `Unauthorized()` method in the account controller is what is setting the name claim, and is what is being displayed by the view.
+The code `claims.Add(new Claim(ClaimTypes.Name, "barry", ClaimValueTypes.String, Issuer));` inside the `Login()` method in the account controller is what is setting the name claim, and is what is being displayed by the view.

 Step 2: Authorize all the things
 ================================